 The Corridor provides significant public access and recreational trail opportunities.
-Trails coming from the Sousa and Barmeyer Trailheads could be extended up through the Corridor and around the top of the Mount Dean Stone, providing over five miles of new recreational trail route for the citizens of Missoula.
+Trails coming from the Sousa and Barmeyer Trailheads can be extended up through the Corridor and around the top of the Mount Dean Stone, providing over five miles of new recreational trail route for the residents of Missoula.
 Five Valleys designed the proposed trail and real estate acquisitions together to ensure that the proposed route provides exceptional experiences for the recreating public and reduces impacts on adjacent private land and natural values.
-Five Valleys will construct the majority of this trail prior to transferring the land to the City and is donating the cost of its design and construction.
+Five Valleys is constructing the majority of this trail prior to the proposed transfer of the land to the City and is donating the cost of its design and construction.
+The design of the lowest portion of the trail connecting with existing trails on the South Hills Spur is being considered through the City recreation management planning process.

-The working name for this trail is the High, Wide, and Handsome Trail in honor of Montana's literary heritage and conservation ethic which were both exemplified by writer Joseph Kinsey Howard and his seminal history of Montana by the same name.
+The trail is nicknamed the High, Wide, and Handsome Trail in honor of Montana's cultural heritage and conservation ethic which were both exemplified by writer Joseph Kinsey Howard and his seminal history of Montana by the same name.
 If the City acquires the Corridor, the City will follow its trail naming policy in which the name High, Wide, and Handsome may be considered.

 The High, Wide, and Handsome Trail on the Corridor will provide opportunities for members of the public to connect with nature and improve their physical and mental health.
 It will offer outstanding views of the Missoula Valley, Pattee Canyon and up the Bitterroot Valley.
-On a clear day, the public can see up the Blackfoot to the Scapegoat Wilderness from the Corridor.
+On a clear day the public can see up the Blackfoot to the Scapegoat Wilderness from the Corridor.
 With an elevational gain of 1,300 feet, the trail will provide the public with opportunities to observe how the forest changes across a large elevational gradient.
-The High, Wide, and Handsome Trail will be built at a moderate ~8% grade to provide recreational opportunities for members of the public with a wide range of abilities, from beginners to experts.
-Five Valleys is coordinating with the City Conservation Lands program to ensure that the trail meets recreational needs while minimizing impacts on other conservation values, reducing long-term maintenance costs, and aligning with trail infrastructure and management on the South Hills Spur.
+The High, Wide, and Handsome Trail is being built at a moderate ~8% grade to provide recreational opportunities for members of the public with a wide range of abilities, from beginners to experts.
+Five Valleys is coordinating with the City Conservation Lands program to ensure that the trail meets recreational needs while minimizing impacts on other conservation values, reduces long-term maintenance costs, and aligns with trail infrastructure and management on the South Hills Spur.
 Consistent with South Hills Spur infrastructure and management, the trail will be suitable for both pedestrians and bicycles.

-Five Valleys is working with partners to develop other trails on the Mount Dean Stone South portion of the project that will connect with the High, Wide, and Handsome Trail as shown on the attached Draft 2020 Trails Proposal Map (Figure 4).
-Last month, Five Valleys applied for a State Recreational Trails Program grant to construct the proposed House of Sky Trail connecting the High, Wide, and Handsome Trail with the upper Pattee Canyon area.
+Five Valleys is working with partners to develop other trails on the Mount Dean Stone South lands that will connect with the High, Wide, and Handsome Trail.
+This fall, Five Valleys will start developing the House of Sky Trail which will connect the High, Wide, and Handsome Trail with the upper Pattee Canyon area as shown on the attached 2020-2021 Trails Proposal Map (Figure 4).